JoshCap20/fantasy-football-points-ml/README.md

 python main.py
 ```

 The model will train and test on the years specified in the `config.py` file.
 The results will be outputed to the `output` folder.
+The results include graphs and information about each models perfomance on the data.
+In `output/models/`, each model is saved by position and model name as a pickle file for future use.

 ## Validation - DEPRECATED